-Join Richard Harrington for an in-depth discussion in this video Automating with batch processing, part of Up and Running with Photomatix Pro.
+Join Richard Harrington for an in-depth discussion in this video Automating with batch processing, part of Learning Photomatix Pro.

 …One of the advantages of Photomatix Pro is the ability to batch process.…Batch processing is essentially in easy way for you to make money or save time.…What it allows you to do is perform multiple…tasks simultaneously, and then essentially walk away from your computer.…It also has the added benefit of adding consistency to your workflow.…Let's take a look.…One of the things you'll see here is…when you open up the interface in Photomatix Pro…you have the ability to batch bracketed photos,…in other words a series, or batch individual files.…